Code-Institute-Submissions/user-centric-frontend-2/README.md

 ### Content
-- Some text on the Start page and Pricing page came from my previous training club and their [site]() The text was translated to English and then edited.
+- Some text on the Start page and Pricing page was used from my previous training club's [site](http://aikidomalmo.se/).
+The text was translated to English and then edited.

 ### Media